 Will Darden provide PPE to people on Grounds?

 Yes.
 Faculty and staff will receive two cloth face coverings each.
 Program participants and other planned visitors will also receive face coverings.
 Students will receive a Return to Grounds kit containing two cloth face coverings, hand sanitizer, a touch key tool and a drawstring bag.
+Disposable PPE is available at the reception desk for anyone who may have forgotten to bring their face covering to Grounds.

 Will my temperature be taken?
 If so, how often will it be taken?